Highly customized to the specific needs of your team, our private and group courses help ensure your team is ready when they need to be.

 “great teaching style – made everyone at ease and at no point overwhelmed.
 Time frame was great, teaching style was great mix of challenging & confidence building.” – Greg (InTime Acute Care, Terrace)

 Training staff and staying up-to-date with accreditation criteria can be time consuming and difficult for those not familiar with the process.
 Let our professional team help make this easier and less stressful for you.
-Our Office Emergency Program (OEP) combines, CPR (including AED training), practice scenarios, and an emergency medical office equipment review into a concise 3-3.5 hour session.
+Our Medical Office Emergency course combines, CPR (including AED training), practice scenarios, and an emergency medical office equipment review into a concise 3-3.5 hour session.
 Learn More

 We can save you time and money by combining courses with similar content.
 Ask us how.